CSUFTitanRover/TitanRover2018/rover/core/servers/reach/README.md

 Reach System Requirements for Network Communications
 =============================================================================================================
-This system will enable the network packet forwarding between the Rasberry Pi and the Reach Via the USB cable
+This system will enable the network packet forwarding between the TX2 and the Reach Via the USB cable

 TX2 - Required Changes: